shreygupta2809/Acronym-Shared-Task/AD/README.md

 ## Our Model
 The code for running the final architecture is contained within `notebooks/acronym_disambiguation.ipynb` file.
+The files generated after data processing are in `data/domain/combined_acronym_dict.json`.
+The most appropriate expansion key is selected from this dict and stored in `data/domain/fix_combined_acronym_dict.json`.

 ### Instructions to run:
 1. Open `notebooks/acronym_disambiguation.ipynb` and load the GPUs